WhitePlumage/source-han-sans/README.md

 | WOFF2 / TTF / HW     | SourceHanSansHW`SC,_,K,HC,TC`-VF.ttf.woff2 | 5 (lang)                  |

 1. There is no half-width subset font.
 2. The OTF-VF is based on CFF2 table.
 It will not work if the software is not well-supported, and in that case use these font may cause problems.
-Therefore, you may choose the TTF-VF for better compatibility (esspecially for Microsoft Office).
+Therefore, you may choose the TTF-VF for better compatibility (especially for Microsoft Office).

 # Downloading Source Han Sans